Dave870-coder/Dave870-coder/README.md

 # 💫 About Me:
-I am a aspiring ethical  hacker and Web developer
+I am a aspiring Software engineer

 Follow this link to my portfolio website: